github/game-off-2012/README.md

 # Gitdefence

 Defend your codebase from incoming bugs with towers that can dynamically improve.

+__Note__: This readme is somewhat out of date.

 ## Towers